NHSDigital/bcss-playwright/README.md

 #### 4. Blueprint Utilities

-This blueprint provides the following utility classes, that can be used to aid in testing:
+This project was built on the existing NHS England Playwright Python Blueprint.
+The blueprint provides the following utility classes, that can be used to aid in testing:

 | Utility                                                       | Description                                  |
 | ------------------------------------------------------------- | -------------------------------------------- |